solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 Undersampling involves removing samples from the majority class to balance the dataset.
 Today, we'll review some undersampling methods and tutorials and provide valuable resources.

-For more information about undersampling and oversampling methods, algorithms, and step-by-step tutorials for implementing them in Python, check out our course [Machine Learning with Imbalanced Data](https://www.trainindata.com/p/machine-learning-with-imbalanced-data).
+For more information about undersampling and oversampling methods, and step-by-step tutorials to implement them in Python, check out our course [Machine Learning with Imbalanced Data](https://www.trainindata.com/p/machine-learning-with-imbalanced-data).

 ## What is Undersampling?